bengroneman/DataGalaxy/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/de535978-4315-4d5d-99dd-f33db4bb6301/deploy-status)](https://app.netlify.com/sites/elaborate-pastelito-70d2ac/deploys)

 Welcome to my submission for the Fall 2022 Data Engineer Intern Challenge!
-I have created a simple web application that would allow users to add, share and apply filters to images uploaded.
+I have created a simple web application that enables users to add images to a repository and dynamically see other submissions.

 ## Client Requirements
 - Build an image repository